MHHoekstra/coolmovies/README.md

     cd coolmovies-backend
     docker-compose up

-Wait for a log message like this: `PostGraphile v4.12.3 server listening on port 5000`
+Wait for a log message like this: `PostGraphile v4.12.3 server listening on port 5000` (just keep in mind that we are going to use port 5001)

-Now try to connect to GraphiQL: http://localhost:5000/graphiql
+Now try to connect to GraphiQL and play around with the schema: http://localhost:5001/graphiql

+The actual endpoint to run your queries and mutations: http://localhost:5001/graphql

 ## Play around with some examples